Eysyslopterus: Classification

 Eysyslopterus is classified as part of the family Adelophthalmidae, the only clade ("group") within the superfamily Adelophthalmoidea.
 E. patteni was originally described as a species of the genus Hughmilleria, but it was considered different enough to represent a new separate genus in 2008.

 Eysyslopterus is considered to be the most basal adelophthalmid genus due to the position of its eyes.
-These are placed closer to the margin than to the ocelli, in contrast to any other adelopthalmid.
+These are placed closer to the margin than to the ocelli, in contrast to any other adelophthalmid.
 In fact, the carapace of Eysyslopterus and other basal genera belonging to superfamilies, Orcanopterus and Herefordopterus, were almost identical.
 In the waeringopteroid Orcanopterus, the eyes were separated from the margin by the marginal rim, whereas in Herefordopterus they were completely marginal, a feature present in all pterygotioid genera.
 In addition, the triangular anterior carapace margin present in Eysyslopterus was shared with Hughmilleria, indicating that it might be a plesiomorphic trait (a trait present in a common ancestor).
 These characteristics have led some authors to question whether Eysyslopterus really represents an adelophthalmid or the sister taxon of a group formed by Pterygotioidea and Adelophthalmoidea, but until more fossil material is found this can not be proven.

 The cladogram below presents the inferred phylogenetic positions of most of the genera included in the three most derived superfamilies of the Diploperculata infraorder of eurypterids (Adelophthalmoidea, Pterygotioidea and the waeringopteroids), as inferred by Tetlie and Poschmann in 2008, based on the results of a 2008 analysis specifically pertaining to the Adelophthalmoidea and a preceding 2004 analysis.